 For 18 hole courses just double the prices above.
 It’s that simple.
 It’s that cheap.

 If design is required our course designers are ready to talk to you.

 Most courses on commercial land won’t need planning permission but we’re here to hold your hand through that process if required.
 We currently have projects ongoing which are getting planning permission on green belt land and in woodlands, Disc Golf can work anywhere!

-We can quote for all other materials such as welcome signs, safety signage, tee mats and tee materials etc. These all tend to be more bespoke but rest assured they won’t break the bank!
+We can quote for all other materials such as safety signage, tee mats and tee materials etc. These all tend to be more bespoke but rest assured they won’t break the bank!